-1 Paper Paper presented at the 34th International Association for Educational Assessment (IAEA) Annual Conference, Cambridge, September 2008.
+An earlier version of this paper was presented at the 34th International Association for Educational Assessment (IAEA) Annual Conference, Cambridge, September 2008.

 Introduction

 Over the past decade, there has been an increase in the number of students with learning disabilities (LD) in schools, colleges and universities.
 According to the American Council on Education (1995) and the U.S. Department of Education Annual Report (2000), approximately 10% of students in the American education system were diagnosed with LD (Vogel, 1998).
 According to the National American Resource Center (HEATH) and the National Center for Education Statistics (2000) about 9% of all college students in the U.S. reported having LD.
 In Israel, enrollment in higher education institutions of students with LD was estimated to be 3% in 1998 and 6.7% in 2007.